danyambuehl/python/README.md

 **A List is a data structure to store a collection of values.**

+> A list can be declared as a literal with square [] brackets and commas between elements:

 **Example:** A List with 5 Numbers
 ```
 numbers = [1, 2, 3, 4, 5]   # List of numbers
 numbers.append(6)           # add 6 to the list
+print(names[2:4])               # shows the 3 -5
+sum(numbers)                    # will return the sum of all the numbers in the list
 ```

 **Example:** A List with 5 Strings